lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 Repeat the above code without the first line, and see what you get.

-Q: can you figure out how many entries there are in the list?
 Q: how would you iterate over the dictionary and show all codon-amino acid pairs?

 ## Reading in a fasta file